MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ne-ksmedia-audioposture_orientation.md

 ---
 ## -description

-The rotation values indicates the orientation of panel in sync with the UI.
+The rotation values indicates the orientation of screen in sync with the UI.
 The UI may be locked to a particular orientation regardless of the physical sensor.
-This indicates the UI/shell orientation on the particular panel.
+This indicates the UI/shell orientation on the particular screen.

 ## -enum-fields